pattonsgirl/Spring2022-CEG2350/Labs/Lab03/README.md

    - `sorting-party`
    - `Lab03.md`

+## Part 5 - .profile and PATH

+1. What is the value of the `PATH` environment variable?

+2. Read through your `~/.profile`.
+Determine where your binary files and scripts should go in order to be part of the PATH variable.
+Write the path.

+3. Make the folder required in the location required.
+Write the command(s) used and the full path of the folder.

+4. Reload `~/.profile` either with `source` or by closing and opening the terminal.
+What is the value of the `PATH` environment variable?
+What was added now vs. in your answer to 1?

+5. Copy `sorting-party` into the folder.
+Write the command(s) used.

+6. Modify the permissions so that you can run your script on the command line from any location.
+Write the modifications needed.

+7. In terms of user, group, and other, explain who is allowed to run the script.

 ## Extra Credit - Colorize Me, Captain

 Colorize the error condition from your script (`File format not allowed`).
 Maybe go for traditional red?
 How does purple make you feel?
 Rainbow and plaid are also welcome to this party.